zkcryptobro/hiero-solo-action/README.md

 # hedera-solo-action

 A GitHub Action for setting up a Hedera Solo network.
+An overview of the usage and idea of the action can be found [here](https://dev.to/hendrikebbers/ci-for-hedera-based-projects-2nja).
 The network contains one node that can be accessed at `localhost:50211`.

 The action creates an account that contains 10,000,000 hbars.